pyro-kinetics/pyrokinetics/docs/joss/paper.md

 acting as an interface between different codes.
 Furthermore, gyrokinetics inputs can come from a wide variety of modelling tools outside of gyrokinetics.
-Pyrokinetics interfaces with these allowing for the easy generation of both linear and nonlinear gyrokinetic input files and has been built in a modular way such that it is trivial to add in new sources of data.
+Pyrokinetics interfaces with these allowing for the easy generation of both linear and nonlinear gyrokinetic input files and has been designed to be extensible and easy to add new sources of data.

 The output of gyrokinetic codes is often multidimensional and each code stores this data in a different format with different normalisations.
 Pyrokinetics will read in all this data and